Faculty-led Study Programs

-Faculty-led Study Tours are right for students who:
+Faculty-led Study Programs are right for students who:

 Cost: Students are billed regular CSU tuition plus overseas health insurance by the bursar.
 They will need to purchase plane tickets and pay remaining costs (housing, meals, local travel, and personal expenses) at the overseas study site.